 Designer for the Fall Leaf pillow is Elsa Williams.
 This kit was produced in the 1980’s and is one of my eBay finds.
-10 x 13 design printed on Belgium linen which I stitched then finished as a 12-inch square pillow.
+10 x 13 design printed on Belgium linen which I embroidered and finished as a 12-inch square pillow.

-Behind pillow is the backing fabric for Waves of Early Fall pillow.
+Behind pillow is the backing fabric for the Waves of Early Fall pillow.

-Waves of Early Fall is a Bargello counted needlework embroidery that I design.
+Waves of Early Fall is a Bargello counted needlework embroidery that I designed.
 Pillow size is 9-inch by 9.5-inch square.
-My booklet Waves of Early Fall, 40-plus pages in length, is offered in e-booklet format and printed as a 8 by 10 inch paper bound booklet.
-Click this link for more information and close up views of the Waves of Early Fall design.
+My full color booklet Waves of Early Fall, 40-plus pages in length, is offered in e-booklet format and printed as a 8- by 10-inch paper bound booklet.
+Click this link for more information on the Waves of Early Fall design.

-Behind pillow is the backing fabric for Fall leaf crewel pillow.
+Behind pillow is the backing fabric for the Fall Leaf crewel pillow.

 Designer for Nantucket Wildflowers is Erica Wilson.
 This kit was produced in 1982.
-Purchased 2014 on eBay as a full kit (minus the pillow fill).
+Purchased 2014 on eBay as a full kit.
 Design worked area is 10 x 10 inch, pillow size approximately 13-inch square.
 This kit happened to come with a pillow form that I inserted but I feel makes the pillow look overstuffed.
 After I took this photo, I eventually took the pillow form out and restuffed with loose filling for a better result.

-Behind pillow is the backing fabric for Entwined Pomegranates Pillow.
+Behind pillow is the backing fabric for the Entwined Pomegranates pillow.

-Entwined Pomegranates is a Bargello counted needlework embroidery that I design.
+Entwined Pomegranates is a Bargello counted needlework embroidery that I designed.
 Worked area is 13 by 11.75 inch.
 Pillow size is 13 by 11.75 inch when worked on 18-count.

-My booklet Entwined Pomegranates, 40-plus pages in length, is offered in e-booklet format and printed as a 8 by 10 inch paper bound booklet.
-Click this link for more information of the Entwined Pomegranates design.
+My full color booklet Entwined Pomegranates, 40-plus pages in length, is offered in e-booklet format and printed as a 8- by 10-inch paper bound booklet.
+Click this link for more information on the Entwined Pomegranates design.

-Behind pillow is the backing fabric for Nantucket Wildflowers pillow.
+Behind pillow is the backing fabric for the Nantucket Wildflowers pillow.